 We can send you with a clear conscience on the Cemetery and Voodoo Tour offered by Historic New Orleans Tours (www.tourneworleans.com; [tel] 800/947-2120 or 504/947-2120).
 It is consistently fact-based and not sensation-based, though no less entertaining.
 The trip goes through St. Louis Cemetery No. 1 and Congo Square and visits an active Voodoo temple.
-It leaves Monday through Saturday at 10am and 1pm (Sun 10am only) from the courtyard at 334-B Royal St. Rates are $20 adults, $15 students and seniors, $7 children 6 to 12, and free for children 5 and under.
+It leaves Monday through Saturday at 10am and 1pm (Sun 10am only) from the courtyard at 334-B Royal St. Rates are $25 adults, $15 students and seniors, $7 children 6 to 12, and free for children 5 and under.
 They also offer a nighttime haunted tour, 'cause thrills and chills deserve darkness.
-The tour departs nightly at 7:30pm from Pirates Alley Café, 622 Pirates Alley (next to Faulkner House Books).
+The tour departs nightly at 7:30pm from Tujague's, 823 Decatur Street.

-Save Our Cemeteries -- (www.saveourcemeteries.org; [tel] 504/504-525-3377) is a nonprofit organization dedicated to cemetery maintenance, education, and tomb restoration, so of course their tours are absolutely authentic.
+Save Our Cemeteries -- (www.saveourcemeteries.org; tel.
+504/504-525-3377) is a nonprofit organization dedicated to cemetery maintenance, education, tomb restoration, and authentic tours.
 They have several daily tours of St. Louis Cemetery #1 ($25); a combo tour of St. Louis Cemeteries #1 & #2 ($40); daily tours of Lafayette Cemetery ($20); St. Louis Cemetery #3 ($25); and an exclusive once a month Tombs by Twilight tour of St. Louis #1. ($50).
 Kids 6 or under free on all tours; add $1.40 per tour online booking fee; $5 for offline).
 Advance reservations required.